stwgb/kafka-consumer/README.md

 - KEY_DESERIALIZER_CLASS_CONFIG: the deserializer for the key
 - VALUE_DESERIALIZER_CLASS_CONFIG: the deserializer for the value
 - GROUP_ID_CONFIG: the group id -> used to scale the application.
 Eg a topic has three partitions it is possible to scale the consumer up to three.
 So every consumer ready from a single partition,
 - AUTO_OFFSET_RESET_CONFIG: can be earliest, latest or none.
-You can choose where to start reading from the broker is no offset it tracked
+You can choose where to start reading from the broker if no offset is tracked

 ## KafkaConsumerWithThreads